annotation/text-fabric/tf/docs/about/clientmanual.md

 Modern browsers can take in modular Javascript, except when you have the HTML file locally on your computer and you open it with a double click.
-Your browser has then `file://` in its URL bar, and in that cases modular Javascript does not work.
+Your browser has then `file://` in its URL bar, and in that case modular Javascript does not work.

 To overcome that, we have also bundled the program in a single file, and that is included by